-Calculations: The Finance Department shall calculate the earnings of the employee less any required deductions for taxes, benefits, etc. Any questions regarding payroll can be directed to Human Resources or Finance.
+Calculations: Earnings of the employee will be calculated less any required deductions for taxes, benefits, etc. Any questions regarding payroll can be directed to Human Resources or Finance.
 All records shall be maintained according to applicable record retention laws.

 O COMPENSATORY TIME